automata-network/automata-dcap-attestation/solana/automata-dcap-framework/README.md

 > [!NOTE]
 >
 > This is a simplified sequence diagram showing the Automata Onchain PCCS Solana program as a single entity.
-In reality, the PCCS program derives corresponding PDAs to store collaterals for each DAO (Data Access Object), e.g. an FMSPC TCB PDA representing FMSPC TCB DAO and etc...
+In reality, the PCCS program derives corresponding PDAs to store collaterals for each DAO (Data Access Object), e.g. an FMSPC TCB PDA representing FMSPC TCB DAO, etc.

 ```mermaid
 sequenceDiagram